l3nz/cli-matic/README.md

 For all options, you can then add:

-* `:default` the default value, as expected after conversion
+* `:default` the default value, as expected after conversion.
+If no default, the value will be passed only if present.
+If you set `:default :present` this means that Cli-matic will abort if that option is not present (and it appears with a trailing asterisk in the help)
 * `:multiple` if true, the values for all options with the same name are stored in an array

 [to be done]